NicolasTarbouriech/react-fifo/README.md

 - If you have not anymore credits A and the next action is "A", you need to wait 24hours to recalculate all of your credits.

 ## Technos
+- I used material ui to design interface,

-- I use cron socket to communicate with back-end.
+- I used socket to communicate with back-end.

-## Why not using BullMQ ?!
-- I discovered bullMQ library but after writing all my back code so it was too late to refacto all of my code with this lib.